 All students in the online course-based option are required to complete a final comprehensive examination to complete the degree requirements.

-Students in the Thesis Option can complete courses online consistent with the graduate calendar, and are required to travel to the Prince George campus to fulfill their thesis requirements.?
+Students in the Thesis Option can complete courses online consistent with the graduate calendar, and are required to travel to the Prince George campus to fulfil their thesis requirements.?
 Students wishing to pursue a thesis option are required to describe their specific research interests and identify a potential supervisor as part of their graduate application process.?
 Information about Health Sciences Faculty and their research interests is available at: https://unbc.ca/health-sciences/faculty